 - a major project in one of the classes you take for the concentration or specialization

 As you advance within Media Technologies, Games and Culture, your instructors, academic advisor, and course experiences will help you choose your specialization.

 Commonly pursued majors, minors and certificates

 Your major represents almost one-third of your degree requirements.
 With the help of academic advisors in the Media School, you may be able to combine several areas of interest with additional majors, minors, or certificates.

-Students who complete the Media Technologies and Cultures concentration are likely to consider minors or second majors in such areas as Anthropology, Business, Marketing, English, History, Psychology, Sociology, or any foreign language of interest.
+Students who complete the Media Technologies, Games and Culture concentration are likely to consider minors or second majors in such areas as Anthropology, Business, Marketing, English, History, Psychology, Sociology, or any foreign language of interest.
 Some students complete another of the concentrations for the Media B.A., and along with it, another specialization.
 This option allows you to build even more breadth and depth into your study of media.

-As a first concentration, Media Technologies and Cultures offers theoretical and historical knowledge that serves as a powerful context for the skills you learn in a second, more "applied" concentration, such as Media Advertising or Interactive and Digital Media.
+As a first concentration, Media Technologies, Games and Culture offers theoretical and historical knowledge that serves as a powerful context for the skills you learn in a second, more "applied" concentration, such as Media Advertising or Interactive and Digital Media.